-Remote learning allows the flexibility of participating in a traditional learning environment and then pivoting and transitioning to learning at home for a short period of time.
-Remote learning could be assigned by districts/schools based on need, such as a temporary school closure or a student in isolation or quarantine that will be absent for a set period of time.
+Remote learning allows the flexibility of participating in a traditional learning environment and then pivoting and transitioning to learning at home for an abbreviated period.
+Remote learning could be assigned by districts/schools based on need, such as a temporary school closure or a student in isolation or quarantine that will be absent for a set period.